-The Company filed an Investigational New Drug ("IND") application with the FDA in September 2015 to conduct a double-blind, placebo-controlled, dose-ascending Phase 2A clinical trial in approximately 18 subjects to determine the ability of orally administered CX1739, the Company's proprietary lead ampakine, to prevent the respiratory depression produced by remifentanil, a potent opioid, without altering remifentanil's analgesic properties.
+In addition to the dronabinol clinical trial, the Company filed an Investigational New Drug ("IND") application with the FDA in September 2015 to conduct a double-blind, placebo-controlled, dose-ascending Phase 2A clinical trial in approximately 18 subjects to determine the ability of orally administered CX1739, the Company's proprietary lead ampakine, to prevent the respiratory depression produced by remifentanil, a potent opioid, without altering remifentanil's analgesic properties.
 The clinical protocol was designed to evaluate the safety and efficacy of three escalating doses of CX1739 versus placebo when administered prior to remifentanil, with respiration, analgesia and a number of other clinical measures being taken after administration of both drugs.
-The commencement of this clinical trial was subject to resolution of two deficiencies raised by the FDA in its clinical hold letter issued in November 2015.
-These issues were satisfactorily resolved in early 2016, and the FDA removed the clinical hold on the Company's IND for CX1739 on February 25, 2016, thus allowing for the initiation of the clinical trial.
-During March 2016, upon receiving unconditional approval from the Institutional Review Board of the Duke Clinical Research Unit, this Phase 2A clinical trial at Duke University School of Medicine was initiated, with the dosing portion of the clinical trial completed in June 2016 and the clinical trial formally completed on July 11, 2016.
-The Company currently expects to incur a total of approximately \$978,000 of direct and indirect costs in 2016 with respect to this clinical trial (including approximately \$678,000 to Duke University), of which a total of approximately \$310,000 and \$488,000 was incurred during the three months and six months ended June 30, 2016, respectively.
-The Company is currently working with the Duke University clinical research team to analyze the data collected.
-The Company expects to complete a preliminary top-line analysis of the respiratory data by the end of September 2016 and to issue a final report on the results of the clinical trial by the end of December 2016.
+During March 2016, upon receiving unconditional approval from the Institutional Review Board of the Duke Clinical Research Unit, this Phase 2A clinical trial at Duke University School of Medicine was initiated.
+The dosing and data accumulation phase of the clinical trial was formally completed on July 11, 2016.

+On September 12, 2016, the Company issued a press release announcing preliminary top-line analysis of safety and efficacy data from this clinical trial.
+On October 3, 2016, the Company discovered an error in the data reported to it that the Company believes will affect the efficacy data analysis.
+At this time, the Company does not know the extent of the effect, but the safety data is expected to remain unchanged.
+Accordingly, on October 4, 2016, the Company issued a press release retracting the efficacy data contained in the September 12, 2016 press release.
+The Company is continuing to work with the Duke University clinical research team to analyze the data collected.
+The Company expects that a revised top-line analysis of the respiratory data will be completed by the end of November 2016 and to issue a final report on the results of the clinical trial by the end of December 2016.